semonte/semonte.github.io/design-patterns/_posts/2014-03-29-decorator-pattern.md

 ---
 layout: post
 title: Decorator Pattern
+tags: [structural]
 ---

 <h1>Decorator Pattern</h1>

-<p>Decorator pattern is an awesome pattern if you need to add behavior to an object at runtime.</p>
+<p><a href="https://en.wikipedia.org/wiki/Decorator_pattern">Wikipedia</a> describes the decorator pattern as following</p>

+<p><i>In object-oriented programming, the decorator pattern is a design pattern that allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.</i></p>

 <h2>Use Case</h2>